- Safety Training

 - Contact Us

 They will call in workers to provide testimony and act as witnesses.
 A judge will use this information to rule on the violations.
 The contest process will vary based on the citation you are challenging.
+Make sure you and your employees are prepared.

 Regardless of the outcome of your citation contest, you will receive a follow-up inspection from OSHA to ensure you are following safety standards.
 You will need to implement any new safety standards by this time to avoid more severe repeated or willful violations.

-T/C Risk Management does more than help businesses contest current OSHA violations.
+TC Risk Management does more than help businesses contest current OSHA violations.
 Let us be there for you to make sure all safety issues are resolved and OSHA requirements are met.
 Through our safety training classes and seminars, we lay the groundwork to avoid future citations.
 Our classes include:

 Violations can lead to higher insurance costs.
 We assist companies in finding the right insurance risk plan, even reducing insurance costs as much as 40%.
-Stay safe and save money with T/C Risk Management!
+Stay safe and save money with TC Risk Management!

 The penalty fines OSHA delivers are determined by the severity of the violation.
 The maximum financial penalty per violation is nearly $13,000.
 Repeated or willful violations increase the penalty tenfold, with violators being charged over $129,000.
 Multiple violations will increase the total.
 Some companies have faced multi-million dollar fines over the years from OSHA.

-The highest penalties include:
+The highest OSHA penalties ever include:

 |BP Products North America||$81,340,000|